cossan-working-group/BayesianModelUpdating/README.md

 1. To observe the performance of each of the advanced Monte Carlo samplers in obtaining samples from a high-dimensional posterior distribution;

-2. To asses the robustness of each of the sampling algorithm;
+2. To assess the robustness of each of the sampling algorithm;

 3. To estimate the 18 epistemic input parameters;